FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/cce_cluster_v3.html.md

 * `eip` - (Optional) EIP address of the cluster.
 Changing this parameter will create a new cluster resource.

+* `masters` - (Optional, List, ForceNew) Advanced configuration of master nodes.
+Changing this creates a new cluster.

+The `masters` block supports:

+* `availability_zone` - (Optional, String, ForceNew) Specifies the availability zone of the master node.
+Changing this creates a new cluster.

 ## Attributes Reference

 All above argument parameters can be exported as attribute parameters along with attribute reference.